tbacy/infosec-blueprints/README.md

 Inspired by the open-source spirit and all the amazing security practitioners who share their knowledge for the greater good.
 ```

----

-Let me know if you want a matching `CONTRIBUTING.md` or want this converted into a GitHub Pages site later on.